issa-project/issa-pipeline/pipeline/README.md

 ### Retrieve OpenAlex metadata and compute the Rao Stirling diversity index for each article

 Additional metadata are retrieved from OpenAlex (see script [4_openalex_metadata.sh](4_openalex_metadata.sh) and tools in folder [openalex](openalex)):
-- authorship data that give the ordered list of authors with theur affiliations
+- authorship data that give the ordered list of authors with their affiliations (the metadata retrieved from the OAI-PMH API of Agritrop and HAL oly return a non-ordered list without the affiliations);
-- the Sustainable Development Goals (SDG) assigned to an article
+- the Sustainable Development Goals (SDG) assigned to an article;
-- the subjects of the article, that OpenAlex gives by means of topics, subfields, fields and domains.
+- the subjects of the article, that OpenAlex classifies by means of a thesaurus of topics, subfields, fields and domains.

-These data are obtained and transformed into RDF in one step using [dedicated SPARQL micro-services](../environment/containers/sparql-micro-service/services/).
+These data are obtained and transformed into RDF in one step using [dedicated SPARQL micro-services](../environment/containers#sparql-micro-service).

+#### Rao Stirling diversity index

-In addition, to compute the Rao Stirling diversity index of each article, we need to collect the topics of the articles cited by each article.
+The Rao Stirling diversity index is computed for each article of the corpus.
+To do so, we collect the topics of the articles cited by each article.
+This is achieved using the OpenAlex API (script [openalex/retrieve_citation_data.py](openalex/retrieve_citation_data.py)).
+Then, script [openalex/compute_rao_stirling.py](openalex/compute_rao_stirling.py) computes the Rao Stirling index.
-This step is done using the OpenAlex API whose results are translated into RDF in the next step of the pipeline.
+The resulting JSON file is translated into RDF in the next step of the pipeline by Morph-xR2RML.

 ### Transformation to RDF